reframejs/reframe/docs/usage-manual.template.md

 ✔ Server running at http://localhost:3000
 ~~~

-a server is spin up and our page is now available at http://localhost:3000.
+and spins up a server making our page available at http://localhost:3000.

-An the HTML code view-source:http://localhost:3000/ is
+The HTML view-source:http://localhost:3000/ is

 ~~~html
 <!DOCTYPE html>